wol-soft/php-json-schema-model-generator/docs/source/gettingStarted.rst

     composer require --dev wol-soft/php-json-schema-model-generator
     composer require wol-soft/php-json-schema-model-generator-production

 To avoid adding all dependencies of the php-json-model-generator to your production dependencies it's recommended to add the library as a dev-dependency and include the php-json-model-generator-exception library.
 The exception library provides all classes to run the generated code.
-Generating the classes should either be a step done in the development environment (if you decide to commit the models) or as a build step of your application.
+Generating the classes should either be a step done in the development environment or as a build step of your application (for example you could generate the models in a `composer post-update-cmd script<https://getcomposer.org/doc/articles/scripts.md#command-events>`__, which is the recommended workflow).

 Generating classes
 ------------------